 The closer it gets to bedtime, the lighter your evening meal should be.
 If you live in a country where the main meal of the day is lunch, or in the afternoon, then you’re doing the right thing where sleep is concerned.

 For those people used to dinner being the big meal, try to keep it a minimum of 2-3 hours before bed time – more if possible.
 If you have to eat late, keep it light.

 Here it’s not just about the type of food.
-A big meal just before bed may well increase your body temperature as your body works hard to digest the food.
-But this is the time in your Circadian rhythm when your body temperature should be reducing before you go to sleep.
+A big meal just before bed can increase your body temperature as your body works hard to digest the food.
+But ideally, you want your body temperature to be lowering before going to sleep.